 - f.
 Identified previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of the audit and the corrective actions taken to address significant findings and recommendations, including the status of follow-up on prior audit findings (and information about all management decisions) by federal awarding agencies and pass-through entities. - g.
 Provided to you our views on the reported findings, conclusions, and recommendations for your report. - 24.
-We are responsible for follow-up on all prior-year(s) findings.
-We have prepared a summary schedule of prior-year findings by federal awarding agency and pass-through entity, including all management decisions, to report the status of our efforts in implementation of the prior-year's corrective action plan.
-The summary schedule of prior audit findings includes all findings required to be included in accordance with OMB Uniform Guidance. - 25.
-Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 26.
+Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 25.
 GWA's final version of our annual report containing the audited financial statements and your auditor's report thereon will be provided to you when available, and prior to its issuance.

-Except where otherwise stated below, immaterial matters less than \$270,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
+Except where otherwise stated below, immaterial matters less than \$250,000 collectively are not considered to be exceptions that require disclosure for the purpose of the following representations.
 This amount is not necessarily indicative of amounts that would require adjustment to, or disclosure in, the financial statements.

-- 27. Except as listed in Appendix A and Appendix B, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 28.
-GWA has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 29.
+- 26. Except as listed in Appendix A and Appendix B, there are no transactions that have not been properly recorded in the accounting records underlying the financial statements. - 27.
+GWA has no plans or intentions that may affect the carrying value or classification of assets and liabilities. - 28.
 Regarding related parties: - a.
 We have disclosed to you the identity of GWA's related parties and all the related party relationships and transactions of which we are aware. - b.
-To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 30.
-In preparing the financial statements in conformity with GAAP, management uses estimates.
+To the extent applicable, related parties and all the related-party relationships and transactions, including sales, purchases, loans, transfers, leasing arrangements, and guarantees (written or oral) have been appropriately identified, properly accounted for, and disclosed in the financial statements. - 29.
+In preparing the financial statements in accordance with GAAP, management uses estimates.
 All estimates have been disclosed in the financial statements for which known information available prior to the issuance of the financial statements indicates that both of the following criteria are met: - a.
 It is at least reasonably possible that the estimate of the effect on the financial statements of a condition, situation, or set of circumstances that existed at the date of the financial statements will change in the near term due to one or more future confirming events. - b.
-The effect of the change would be material to the financial statements. - 31.
+The effect of the change would be material to the financial statements. - 30.
 Risks associated with concentrations, based on information known to management, that meet all of the following criteria have been disclosed in the financial statements: - a.
-The concentration exists at the date of the financial statements. - b.
-The concentration makes the enterprise vulnerable to the risk of a near-term severe impact.
+The concentration exists at the date of the financial statements.

-c.
+- b.
+The concentration makes the enterprise vulnerable to the risk of a near-term severe impact. - c.
 It is at least reasonably possible that the events that could cause the severe impact will occur in the near term.

-32. There are no:
+31. There are no: